implant supported dentures cost

 Snap-on Dentures: An Investment That Pays for Itself

-Additionally, most denturists accept insurance plans and offer flexible payment plans to help offset the out-of-pocket costs and make the process even easier.
+Additionally, most denturists accept insurance and offer flexible payment plans to help offset the out-of-pocket costs and make the process even easier.

 Frequently Asked Questions

-Mini dental implants, often referred to as MDIs (miniature dental implants), are similar in structure to traditional dental implants but are smaller in diameter, usually less than 3.0 millimeters in diameter.
+Mini dental implants, often referred to as MDIs (miniature dental implants), are similar in structure to traditional dental implants but are smaller in width, usually less than 3.0 millimeters in diameter.
 This reduced size makes them suitable for situations where there is insufficient bone mass to support standard implants or when the patient’s anatomy is not conducive to traditional implants.

 Mini implants are commonly utilized to stabilize lower dentures, offering a secure foundation for prosthetic teeth without the need for extensive bone grafting procedures.
 Additionally, they can be a viable option for patients who may not be candidates for traditional implants due to medical conditions (such as gum disease) or anatomical constraints.